Omar11N/NOZ-Chatbot/README.md

 Standard RAG approaches fail in the news domain due to three specific factors.
 Our architecture addresses these directly:

-1. **Temporality**: A query like "Who is the coach of VfL?" has different answers in 2021, 2023, and 2025.
+1. **Temporality**: A query like "Wer ist der VfL Trainer?" has different answers in 2021, 2023, and 2025.
 Vector similarity alone might retrieve the 2021 article if the semantic match is stronger.
    - **Solution:** Time-Decay Scoring.

 2. **Specificity vs. Concept**: Users search for specific entities ("Bawinkel", "Timo Schultz") and broad concepts ("Housing market trends").